fjrpambudhi74/fjrpambudhi74/README.md

 - 🌱 I’m currently learning Javascript framework Vue JS and Backend languages to become Fullstack Developer
 - :bulb:  I love innovation and new technologies
 - 🤔 I’m looking for new challenge for a new jobs
-- 📫 You contact me fjrpambudhi@hotmail.com or find in https://id.linkedin.com/in/fajar-pambudhi-4ba044175
+- 📫 You can contact me fjrpambudhi@hotmail.com or find in https://id.linkedin.com/in/fajar-pambudhi-4ba044175